 UNIV 112.
 Focused Inquiry II.
 3 Hours.Play VideoPlay course video for Focused Inquiry II

 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: UNIV 111 or equivalent.
 Builds on skills introduced in UNIV 111 by providing practice in expository essays, argument and contextual analysis.
 Focuses on practice in writing in a variety of genres, framing writing according to both purpose and audience and identifying academically valid sources.
-Students must earn a minimum grade of C to receive credit for this course.
+Students must earn a minimum grade of C to receive credit for the course.

 UNIV 191.
 Student Success Special Topics.
 1-3 Hours.